lyteword/kjv/mark/chapter-15.md

 <sup>33</sup> And when the sixth hour was come, there was darkness over the whole land until the ninth hour.

-<sup>34</sup> And at the ninth hour Jesus cried with a loud voice, saying, Eloi , Eloi , lama sabachthani ? which is, being interpreted, My God, my God, why hast thou forsaken me?
+<sup>34</sup> And at the ninth hour Jesus cried with a loud voice, saying, Eloi, Eloi, lama sabachthani? which is, being interpreted, My God, my God, why hast thou forsaken me?

 <sup>35</sup> And some of them that stood by, when they heard *it*, said, Behold, he calleth Elias.